Need support?

 • Yes.
 McGill hosts the open source “Community” edition of LimeSurvey on servers located on McGill premises.
 This McGill provided online survey solution can be used for research purposes to collect demographic information of human participants, including personal information and personal health information with participant consent.

-• LimeSurvey user guide and other training information are accessible in this Knowledge Base article here: KB0010818 (McGill Login required.)
+• LimeSurvey user guide and other training information are available in the Knowledge Base article (KB0010818) - LimeSurvey (McGill login required).

 I am using LimeSurvey to conduct my research.
 Should I back up my survey and the survey responses?